 I am an experimental psychologist by training with an interest in nutrition.
 I graduated from the Universities of Glasgow and Oxford and I have more than 25 years of experience in conducting research on eating behaviour and nutrition.
-I am involved in the Farming project and the Communications Task Group and experienced my first visit to Uganda in 2016 with 3 other trustees.
+I am involved in the Communications Task Group and experienced my first visit to Uganda in 2016 with 3 other trustees.
 I sponsor two champions at Revival Centre and am delighted to be involved in Give A Child A Hope charity.
 I am keen to develop links between the Revival Centre and local education institutions including Makerere University and Bukalasa Agriculture College.
 I am based at the University of Leeds and I have brought three students from Leeds to visit Matugga with support from the Leeds Foundation.

 As a member of St John’s Church Ben Rhydding I have been a supporter of the work of Bishop Ivan Lugoloobi and his team at the Revival Centre, Matugga, Uganda for a number of years.
 Although I have not yet had the opportunity to visit the Revival Centre, I have been able to spend time with Bishop Ivan during his UK visits sharing my love of Africa which my husband Chris and I have developed through many years of travelling in Africa and our involvement with charitable work in Zambia.
 After retiring from the NHS where I worked as a Consultant Clinical Psychologist and Psychoanalytic Psychotherapist, I became a trustee with GACAH and now work with my fellow GACAH trustee Mary Booluck and Madam Allen Lugoloobi in Matugga in coordinating the Champions Support Programme and the Further Education Scholarship.